 The community of programmers formed under the open software also provides a resource where they can get employed to work on other projects.

-If you are working on a very important project with long-term ramifications, then Open Source Softwares may be preferable to you.
+If you are working on a very important project with long-term ramifications, then these Open Softwares may be preferable to you.

 Users of open software sometimes need the programs to perform some very important tasks.
 They can rely on programmers modifying the source code to meet the future demands of users.